Tetanus vaccine: Pregnancy

 Guidelines on prenatal care in the United States specify that women should receive a dose of the Tdap vaccine during each pregnancy, preferably between weeks 27 and 36, to allow antibody transfer to the fetus.
 All postpartum women who have not previously received the Tdap vaccine are recommended to get it prior to discharge after delivery.
 It is recommended for pregnant women who have never received the tetanus vaccine (i.e., neither DTP or DTaP, nor DT as a child or Td or TT as an adult) to receive a series of three Td vaccinations starting during pregnancy to ensure protection against maternal and neonatal tetanus.
 In such cases, Tdap is recommended to be substituted for one dose of Td, again preferably between 27 and 36 weeks of gestation, and then the series completed with Td.

 Specific types

 The first vaccine is given in infancy.
 The baby is injected with the DTaP vaccine, which is three inactive toxins in one injection.
 DTaP protects against diphtheria, pertussis, and tetanus.
-This vaccine is safer than the previously used DTP.
+This acellular vaccine is safer than the previously used DTP with whole inactivated pertussis (now retroactively notated DTwP).
 Another option is DT, which is a combination of diphtheria and tetanus vaccines.
 This is given as an alternative to infants who have conflicts with the DTaP vaccine.
 Quadrivalent, pentavalent, and hexavalent formulations contain DTaP with one or more of the additional vaccines: inactivated polio virus vaccine (IPV), Haemophilus influenzae type b conjugate, Hepatitis B, with the availability varying in different countries.

 For the every ten-year booster Td or Tdap may be used, though Tdap is more expensive.